d2l-ai/d2l-en/chapter_preface/index.md

 And webpages are native in HTML and JavaScript.
-Furthermore, we want the content to be accessible both as executable code, as a physical book, as a downloadable PDF, and on the internet as a website.
+Furthermore, we want the content to be accessible both as executable code, as a physical book, as a downloadable PDF, and on the Internet as a website.
 At present there exist no tools and no workflow perfectly suited to these demands, so we had to assemble our own.
 We describe our approach in detail in :numref:`sec_how_to_contribute`.